My Eclectic Bites

 Is bulgogi spicy?

-Beef bulgogi is not spicy — it has a sweet and savory flavor.
-Pork or chicken bulgogi, however, often uses a gochujang (Korean chili paste)–based marinade, which can be spicy.
+Beef bulgogi is sweet and savory, not spicy.
+Pork or chicken bulgogi is often made with a gochujang-based marinade, which can be spicy.

 Print